ltw-webdev-shared/curriculum/peer-evaluation.md

     after: |
       *Sum the rubric and put that value at the bottom.*

-      **Confirm that you think this is an appropriate grade for the project you just reviewed.**
+      *Confirm that you think this is an appropriate grade for the project you just reviewed.*

+      **Write valuable written feedback & helpful criticism to help your peer improve their project.
+The rubric doesn’t help your peer improve, it’s only a mechanism to guide what you’re looking for.
+The written feedback is what’s important.**

   - title: "Read the feedback"
     person: